Author has written 4 stories for Mass Effect.

 Not sure what to say, really.
 I'm a happily married game tester (my husband happens to be Dolphin824, if you're curious), aspiring game designer, unpublished author, and GameStop counter-jockey.
 (This is what happens when you have no idea what do with a B.A. in English.)
 I was a member of FanFiction.net a long, long while back, but left when I started suffering from flame-war burnout off-site.
 Now I'm back, thanks in no small part to many wonderful authors who have given me hope for the future of the "art form."

 Want to talk writing with like-minded folks?
-Come join us over aton the BioWare Social Network for fun and stimulating discussion. :)
+Come join us over at The Writers Enclave on the BioWare Social Network for fun and stimulating discussion. :)

 Favorite Games: Knights of the Old Republic, Mass Effect 1&2, Assassin's Creed 2, the Prince of Persia: Sands of Time quadrology, the God of War franchise, Dragon Age: Origins, Grand Theft Auto: San Andreas, CoD: Modern Warfare, Primal, Kingdom Hearts and Plants vs Zombies. :)